Advancing equity and inclusion at the University of Oregon

 A unit of the Division of Equity and Inclusion we sponsor a range of programs for individual faculty, graduate students, alumni and staff as well as capacity building initiatives with departments, colleges, schools and research units across campus.

-In 2015-16, our initiatives include a Faculty Writing Center, Faculty-in-Residence, faculty development workshops on equity and inclusion, and supporting a wide-range of equity initiatives on campus.
+In 2016-17, our initiatives include faculty and student Writing Circles, Faculty-in-Residence, faculty development workshops on equity and inclusion, and supporting a wide range of equity initiatives on campus.
+CoDaC has sponsored a range of training programs, professional development workshops and public events.

 CoDaC also coordinates and hosts the UO’s institutional membership in the National Center on Faculty Development and Diversity, providing faculty, graduate students, administrators and post-docs access to a wide-range of professional development and productivity resources.